Hi, I’m Dr. Haley.

 I completed my doctoral internship at the University of Houston’s Counseling and Psychological Services.
 Throughout my doctoral training, I was drawn to and sought additional supervision in interpersonal therapy approaches and working with clients who hold diverse identities.

-After finishing my doctoral studies, I completed my fellowship at a group practice in Houston, TX, where I continued to hone my clinical skills in depth-oriented interpersonal therapy and developed a niche in working with anxiety and relationship concerns.
+After finishing my doctoral studies, I completed my fellowship at Modern Therapy, a group practice in Houston, TX.
+During my fellowship, I continued to hone my clinical skills in depth-oriented interpersonal therapy and developed specialties in working with anxiety, perinatal mental health, and relationship concerns.
 I prioritize continued engagement with training and consultation, recognizing that there is always more to learn.
 My work as a psychologist is so much more than a job.
 I’m lucky enough to wake up every morning and love what I do.

-The other important hats that I wear outside of work include wife, mother, older sister, daughter, friend, and pug enthusiast.
+The other important hats that I wear include wife, mother, older sister, daughter, friend, and pug enthusiast.

 My Approach